Monday 19 July 2021

 Essex County Council (ECC) recycling centres are licenced by the Environment Agency and are for household waste only.
 Limits apply on DIY and construction waste.
 Business, trade and commercial waste is not accepted at any ECC recycling centre.
 Find out more about disposing of business and trade waste.

-CCTV and Automatic Number Plate Recognition (ANPR) is in operation at this site for the purpose of crime prevention and public safety.
+CCTV and Automatic Number Plate Recognition (ANPR) is in operation at the sites for the purpose of crime prevention and public safety.

 Recycling centre rules

 - Don't queue before the site opens - this stops site staff and collection crews from accessing the depots

 - Long queues outside the sites can add to local traffic congestion - you may be asked to move on if you're causing an obstruction

 - Follow site staff instructions, treat site staff with respect and be considerate of other site users

 - Vehicle and pedestrians on site will be limited and controlled at the gate with a one in, one out system